 Accreditation: This program is currently accredited by the Australian Psychological Accreditation Council (APAC) as a recognised fifth-year in psychology.
+This course is undergoing a scheduled re-assessment of its accreditation status in 2019 for 2020 onwards.

-MASTER OF PROFESSIONAL PSYCHOLOGY - SAMPLE COURSE MAP (FT) AR 1 Semester 1 Professional practice in psychology Therapeutic skills Psychological assessment Practicum skills YE/ Semester 2 Psychopathology Evidence-based practice for psychologists Professional placement Research capstone experience
+MASTER OF PROFESSIONAL PSYCHOLOGY - SAMPLE COURSE MAP (FT) R1 Semester 1 Professional practice in psychology Therapeutic skills Psychological assessment Practicum skills YEA Semester 2 Psychopathology Evidence-based practice for psychologists Professional placement Research capstone experience